Maunabo, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Maunabo is administered by a mayor.
-The current mayor is Jorge L. Márquez Pérez, from the Popular Democratic Party (PPD).
-Márquez was elected at the 2000 general election.
+The current mayor is Ángel Omar Lafuente Amaro, from the New Progressive Party (PNP).
+Lafuente Amaro was first elected at the 2020 general election.

 The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
-In 2012, Jorge Suárez and José Luis Dalmau were elected as District Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Maunabo's flag consists of a green cloth crossed diagonally by a white stripe.
 In each corner of the two remaining green triangles, there are two yellow ox yokes.

 Coat of arms

 This municipality has a coat of arms.
 Silver and green are the main colors of the shield, representing flowered sugarcane.
 The upside down V symbolizes the mountains of Maunabo: Sierra de Guarderraya and Sierra de la Pandura.
 A lighthouse is a representation of Maunabo's oldest building, which is located on the Maunabo coast.
 The yokes are symbols of agriculture and Maunabo's patron saint, San Isidro Labrador.